 PMM is one of the best pistols in Rainbow Six Siege.
 It is even regarded as the best pistol by some players.

 PMM has a smaller size of a magazine but compensates with a great Time to Kill (ttk), with very low recoil.
 Additionally, its iron sight gives excellent clarity of view.

 Both universal gadgets can serve Rainbow Six Siege Kapkan well.
 Our suggestion is to check your team composition and decide based on team needs, as well as your preferred playstyle.

 Impact grenades are great for opening rotation holes between sites when playing bomb objective.
 They can also help with opening a new route when roaming or an unpredictable line of sight.

-We usually choose Nitro cell as it can serve a similar role to Impact grenade when needed.
+We usually choose Nitro cells as they can serve a similar role to Impact grenades when needed.
 On top of that, C4 provides killing power to deal with shield operators or deny the defuser plant.